 - Theodore Roosevelt Memorial Hall: Charting Theodore Roosevelt’s journey from a budding naturalist to an elected leader with a deep commitment to conservation, the renovated hall includes a new bronze sculpture of Theodore Roosevelt and four key exhibition areas.
 The project also includes new audio-visual elements, as well as restoring the overall exterior and interior spaces.

 - Theodore Roosevelt Rotunda: A New York City interior landmark, the Theodore Roosevelt Rotunda welcomes many visitors to the Museum and features an impressive dinosaur exhibit.
 The project involved the restoration of the historic murals, as well as improvements to the visitor circulation and lighting.

 - Dorothy and Lewis B. Cullman Hall of the Universe: Located on the lower level of the Rose Center for Earth and Space, this hall presents the discoveries of modern astrophysics.
 Zubatkin’s involvement focused on the completion of the construction, exhibit installation and close-out of the project.

 Role + Responsibilities

-Over the last twenty years, Zubatkin has had the privilege of partnering with the Museum on its major capital projects and other master planning initiatives.
+Over the last twenty years-five, Zubatkin has had the privilege of partnering with the Museum on its major capital projects and other master planning initiatives.
 For the permanent hall projects, Zubatkin assisted in the management of the design, construction and transition to the Museum for operation.
 The Zubatkin team provided leadership and expertise on the project phasing and logistics, setting up a schedule for construction that allowed AMNH to maintain its ongoing operations while ensuring public safety.
 The firm also developed and managed the project budgets and schedules, and provided technical input related to the overall scope and implementation strategy.